sidhant007/sidhant007.github.io/_posts/2025-04-14-Hashing-when-you-want-chaos.md

 LogLog algorithm (also called Flajolet Martin) and its improved cousin HyperLogLog, estimate the cardinality of a set, using very little space (i.e. O(log log n) bits, where n is the cardinality of the set).

 Suppose we have a hash function $H$ which maps[^2] each element of the stream to a uniform bitstring.
-Say H(35) = 10011100**100**, then we say the number of leading zeros in the hash value of 35 is 2.
-The number of leading zeros is simply the count of 0s from the left-most bit to the first 1 bit.
+Say H(35) = 10011100**100**, then we say the number of trailing zeros in the hash value of 35 is 2.
+The number of trailing zeros is simply the count of 0s from the right-most bit to the first 1 bit.

 > If you hash each item to a uniformly random bitstring, the probability it starts with $k$ zeros is $1/2^k$.

-The core statistic we will use is: **R = max number of leading zeros in the hash values of the elements in the set**, and our estimate will be **$n' = 2^R$**
+The core statistic we will use is: **R = max number of trailing zeros in the hash values of the elements in the set**, and our estimate will be **$n' = 2^R$**

 ## Intuition of why this could work
-- Expected number of items starting with $k$ zeros is $n/2^k$, so if we see $2^{10}$ unique items, then on average we would expect ~1 item starting with 10 leading zeros.
-Inversing this argument, if we see 1 item starting with 10 leading zeros, then we can estimate that the number of unique items is $2^{10} = 1024$.
+- Expected number of items starting with $k$ zeros is $n/2^k$, so if we see $2^{10}$ unique items, then on average we would expect ~1 item starting with 10 trailing zeros.
+Inversing this argument, if we see 1 item with 10 trailing zeros, then we can estimate that the number of unique items is $2^{10} = 1024$.

-- Say, we only see, say 4-5 distinct elements in the stream, for example: its a DNA string with only A/G/C/T, then it's very likely that all the 4 values, hash to bitstrings with few number of leading zeros.
+- Say, we only see, say 4-5 distinct elements in the stream, for example: its a DNA string with only A/G/C/T, then it's very likely that all the 4 values, hash to bitstrings with few number of trailing zeros.

-Example: H(A) = 11010**10**, H(G) = 00010**10**, H(C) = 100100**1**, H(T) = 0011**100**, here the maximum number of leading zeros is 2 (i.e. $R = 2$), so we would estimate the cardinality to be $2^R = 4$
+Example: H(A) = 11010**10**, H(G) = 00010**10**, H(C) = 100100**1**, H(T) = 0011**100**, here the maximum number of trailing zeros is 2 (i.e. $R = 2$), so we would estimate the cardinality to be $2^R = 4$

-- If we see a million unique elements in our stream, then there is a good enough chance that some elements will hash to bitstrings with a large number of leading zeros like: H(x) = 10101**10...00**
+- If we see a million unique elements in our stream, then there is a good enough chance that some elements will hash to bitstrings with a large number of trailing zeros like: H(x) = 10101**10...00**

-Quick Question: If you see 1 million unique elements in your stream, what do you think the value of $R$ (i.e., the max number of leading zeros) would be?
+Quick Question: If you see 1 million unique elements in your stream, what do you think the value of $R$ (i.e., the max number of trailing zeros) would be?

-Hint: If the probability of seeing a hash with $k$ leading 0s is $\frac{1}{2^k}$, and you’ve seen 1 million items, what’s the largest $k$ for which you'd expect at least one such hash?
+Hint: If the probability of seeing a hash with $k$ trailing 0s is $\frac{1}{2^k}$, and you’ve seen 1 million items, what’s the largest $k$ for which you'd expect at least one such hash?

 ## Thought Experiment

 <div class="quiz-box">
 A useful way to think about this approach is a staircase, where each unique element in the stream is a ball falling down a staircase.
-At each step of the staircase you chop off the leading bit of the ball (i.e the least significant bit), and if that bit is 0, then ball keeps falling to the next step, otherwise it stops.
-So the ball stops at step $k$ if the hash value has exactly $k$ leading zeros. **The lower a ball falls to, the more unique elements we have seen**.
+At each step of the staircase you chop off the right-most bit of the ball (i.e the least significant bit), and if that bit is 0, then ball keeps falling to the next step, otherwise it stops.
+So the ball stops at step $k$ if the hash value has exactly $k$ trailing zeros. **The lower a ball falls to, the more unique elements we have seen**.
 Intuitively this makes sense, roughly half of the balls will stop at the first step, since they hash to some odd number, and the other half will fall to the second step.
 Within these, half will fall to the third step, and so on.
 So the number of balls at each step is halved, and the expected number of balls at step $k$ is $n/2^k$.
 </div>

 Say you have a stream of n distinct IP addresses (obviously, some appearing more than once), and you hash each of them to a uniform random bitstring.
-Then you do the staircase[^3] experiment, i.e. each IP address hashes to a ball which falls down the staircase to the step where its hash value has the number of leading zeros equal to the step number.
+Then you do the staircase[^3] experiment, i.e. each IP address hashes to a ball which falls down the staircase to the step where its hash value has the number of trailing zeros equal to the step number.
 Now you observe that at step 7 there is 1 ball, and there are no balls on subsequent steps.
 What would you guess the original number of unique balls there were at the start of this experiment at the top of the staircase?
 (Hint: Each step ~halves the number of balls)

 ## Playground (LogLog)